ewrfcas/MST_inpainting/README.md

 [Yanwei Fu](http://yanweifu.github.io/)

 ![teaser](assets/overview_new1.png)
-We learn a Sketch Tensor (ST) space consisted of refined lines and edges, and then recover the masked images by an encoder-decoder model.
+We learn an encoder-decoder model, which encodes a Sketch Tensor (ST) space consisted of refined lines and edges.
+Then the model recover the masked images by the ST space.